 Edopia is a living community in a community, all members have a voice from the youngest to the oldest.
 Their voice is heard and respected.
 Their rights and responsibilities are clear and they can speak about them.
 Children are allowed to experience the full range of feelings free from the judgment and intervention of an adult.
 Freedom to make decisions always involves risk and requires the possibility of negative outcomes.
 Apparently negative consequences such as boredom, stress, anger, disappointment, and failure are a necessary part of individual development.

 The voice is heard in meetings.
 Some meetings are lead by adults, others by children.
-These meetings will have a set structure.
+All meetings have a set structure that is followed.